AgonConsole8/agon-vdp/video/bdpp/bdpp.md

 BDPP is disabled, the above functions and commands send data bytes to VDP immediately, or at least relatively soon.
 When BDPP is enabled, data bytes are buffered, and at some point, need to be flushed.
 For those cases where neither MOS nor BASIC (nor any other language for apps) knows what the programmer intends, and thus do not know when to flush, BDPP publicizes its flush functions, so that an app can flush intentionally.

+## Application-owned Packets

+Application-owned packets differ from driver-owned packets in two primary ways.
+First, they are managed by the application, not by the driver.
+Second, they can contain up to 256 data bytes, as opposed to just 32 data bytes.

+The application is responsible for allocating, and possibly deallocating, memory for app-owned packets.
+The app tells BDPP what to do with the app-owned packets, because the app is in charge; the driver is not.

+Typically, app-owned packets will be used to receive response data from VDP.
+It is essential for each VDU request command that will respond with data to include a packet index (0..15) in the request parameters, so that VDU will know which packet index to provide in the response.

 ## BDPP Functions in MOS